 At Home Care

-General rule of thumb is don’t cut your nails down the sides.
+The general rule of thumb is don’t cut your nails down the sides.
 It is best to cut your toenails regularly keeping the sides high.
 They can be cut straight across like a square or with a slight curve taking care not to cut too short or down the sides.
-Filing the toenail is a very safe alternative and helps to get rid of any rough edges.If pain presents in the sides of you nails- begin wearing open shoes using antiseptics such as betadine, hydrogen peroxide or saline and applying a bandaid to keep the area clean from infection until pain disappears.
+Filing the toenail is a very safe alternative and helps to get rid of any rough edges.If pain presents in the sides of your nails- begin wearing open shoes using antiseptics such as betadine, hydrogen peroxide or saline and applying a bandaid to keep the area clean from infection until the pain disappears.
 If the pain doesn’t subside in a few days or gets worse please see your GP or podiatrist.

 How Can a Podiatrist Help?

-Podiatrists are trained specialists who see ingrown toenails all day everyday.
+Podiatrists are trained specialists who see ingrown toenails all day every day.
 They can assist in proper cutting techniques and have appropriate tools for thickened or abnormal shaped nails.They can manage ingrown toenails conservatively through trimming the nails and reducing pain by removing the painful nail section, which allows the skin to settle.A podiatrist may recommend alternative treatments including padding, taping, packing and footwear advice.For ongoing or recurrent onychocryptosis with constant infections, podiatrists can perform minor nail surgeries as a more permanent fix.
 The most common procedure is called a Partial Nail Avulsion (PNA) to remove the sides of the painful nail and cauterize the matrix (root of the nail).
 Consult you podiatrist to discuss further information and advice on managing your nails.There are many contributing factors that cause ingrown toenails but please don’t dig out your ingrown nails.
 Instead, try to keep the sides high and your feet clean.
 It is important to seek medical advice for painful nails that don’t settle with conservative care within a few days.
 If there is excessive inflammation and infection it is important to get antibiotics most commonly from your GP.